jbm9/baycat/README.md

 Or if you want to stash the manifest file somewhere else

-`baycat manifest create -o /tmp/sample_manifest /path/to/data`
+`baycat manifest create -m /tmp/sample_manifest /path/to/data`

 To get a (very rough) estimate for the monthly storage cost for a given manifest, do